-The Office contends that it does not follow from the fact that the applicant's competitors have chosen other colours for their tablets that the colours enable the products to be distinguished according to their origin.
+- The Office contends that it does not follow from the fact that the applicant's competitors have chosen other colours for their tablets that the colours enable the products to be distinguished according to their origin.
 The choice of different colours can be explained by the large number of trade mark applications filed at the various offices for Community and national trade marks for products designed for washing machines and dishwashers since the recent launch of those products.
-The Office points out that, given that certain national offices have registered the trade mark, a manufacturer would be ill-advised to present his product in a form similar to a mark in respect of which a competitor has been granted registration, or even one claimed by a competitor, before the position is clarified by a judicial ruling.

-Third, as regards the registration by national offices in the Member States of trade marks similar to the mark claimed in the present case, the Office states that the practices of those offices are not uniform.

-According to the Office, the mark's distinctive character must be assessed at the time of registration.
-It points out that the applicant's competitors began marketing tablets in the shape of a disk before the present trade mark application was filed.
+The Office points out that, given that certain national offices have registered the trade mark, a manufacturer would be ill-advised to present his product in a form similar to a mark in respect of which a competitor has been granted registration, or even one claimed by a competitor, before the position is clarified by a judicial ruling. - Third, as regards the registration by national offices in the Member States of three-dimensional trade marks consisting of the shape of tablets for washing machines or dishwashers, the Office states that the practices of those offices are not uniform. - According to the Office, the mark's distinctive character must be assessed at the time of registration.
+It points out that the applicant's competitors began marketing rectangular tablets before the present trade mark application was filed.